 How to help you and your children sleep well over Christmas.

-It’s the count down to Christmas and while your children maybe excited by Santa and what gifts he will bring, as a parent you know that Christmas can mean a lot less sleep for all.
+It’s the count down to Christmas and while your children maybe excited by Santa and what gifts he will bring, you know that Christmas can mean a lot less sleep for all.

 Mandy Gurney lets you into her bedtime secrets for a sleep filled Christmas!

-If you are going to be staying in ‘strange quarters’, it will help to bring as many items from home as possible such as a favourite soft toy, cushion or blanket.
+If you are going to be staying away from home, it will help to pack as many familiar items as possible.
+Thes could be a favourite soft toy, cushion or blanket.
 The familiar smell and bedding from home will offer comfort and reassurance.

-As soon as you can, spend time in your child’s “new” bedroom; you don’t want the first time he enters that room to be bedtime.
-Put his things away together, have some stories and cuddle in that room and show him the layout of the house such as where you and the rest of the family be sleeping.
+As soon as you can, spend time in your child’s “temporary” bedroom; you don’t want the first time they enter that room to be bedtime.
+Put their things away together, have some stories and cuddle in that room and show them the layout of the house such as where you and the rest of the family be sleeping.

 Keeping naps on track….